How to Host a Hybrid Conference or Event

 1. Set a budget

 Hybrid events have been hyped up as offering significant cost savings for event organisers - and they can.
-But, what many people don’t realise is that hybrid events involve costs in different places, for different things.
+But, what many people don’t realise is that hybrid events involve different costs across a wide range of areas that you may not have initially recognised.
+So, it’s vital to think through your event requirements carefully and set an appropriate budget.

 - Hybrid event software.